plone/volto/docs/source/getting-started/install.md

     platform you are on.
 Take a look at the original `yarn` [documentation](https://classic.yarnpkg.com/lang/en/) for a list of them.

-## Docker for Mac
+## Use or Install Docker

-In order to run the API backend, in a quick an easy and hassle way, it's recommended to start running it in a container.
+In order to run the API backend, it's recommended to start run it in a container.
+For this getting started section we assume you are either using Linux, or Mac.
+Most modern Linux distributions have docker in their package manager available.

-Here are the detailed instructions:
+To install Docker desktop for Mac, here are the detailed instructions:

     https://hub.docker.com/editions/community/docker-ce-desktop-mac